Makrootx/Portfolio-Page/README.md

 # Portfolio Page
- This this mine portfolio page where will be placed my projects and information about me
+ This is my portfolio page where my projects and information about me